healthchecks/healthchecks/templates/docs/monitoring_cron_jobs.md

 * The whole machine goes down (power outage, hardware failure, somebody trips on cables, etc.).
 * The cron daemon is not running or has an invalid configuration.
 * Cron does start your task, but the task exits with a non-zero exit code.
-* The cron job runs for abnormally long time.
+* The cron job runs for an abnormally long time.

 ## Setting Up